-It’s also possible that different units of the same monitor exhibit different artifacts on different type of content.
+It’s also possible that different units of the same monitor exhibit different artifacts with different types of content.

 So, one unit of a monitor may have visible interlacing vertical lines on static content, while another unit of the same model might have an apparent checkerboard pattern with moving/dynamic content.

 In all but extreme cases, this issue is not noticeable unless you’re looking at various test images that are supposed to emphasize these artifacts.

 However, some monitors do seem to be more prone to this issue.
 Pixel inversion artifacts are more obvious and common with high refresh rate TN panel displays and Samsung’s VA panels.

 To test your monitor for pixel walk/inversion patterns, check out Blur Busters’ Inversion Artifacts tests.

 You can also test it at lagom.nl where you’ll find a lot of additional and more in-depth information regarding pixel walk.

 Avoid doing these tests if you’re sensitive to flicker.

 Also – sometimes, ignorance is bliss.
 If you don’t notice any interlacing artifacts, these tests may point them out, and you might start noticing them in everyday use.

 So, unless you’re just testing out a monitor or suspect that your monitor has too strong pixel walk that warrants an RMA, doing these tests may not be necessary.